era-epoch/animautomata/README.md

 ## Features

-- Fully-typed (source written in Typescript).
-- Zero-dependency.
-- Add, transform, and remove loading animations with one line of javascript.
-- Simple, deeply configurable API.
-- Create and experiment using the [**Animautomata Forge web GUI**](https://animautomata.eracodes.net)
-- No image files => faster page loads.
-The minified library size is ~30kb uncompressed (~6kb gzipped).
-For comparison [the first google image result for "loading animation gif"](https://i.sstatic.net/kOnzy.gif) is over 80kb.
+- minified library size is ~30kb uncompressed (~6kb gzipped)
-- Use the abstract `Animautomata` parent class to create your own custom presets.
+- use the abstract `Animautomata` parent class to create your own custom presets

 ## Try it out online